UPPS 07.04.02 - Posting/Distribution of Literature, Informational Booths & Banners on Campus

 PROCEDURES FOR DISTRIBUTING LITERATURE

-Any person may distribute literature outdoors, on grounds owned or controlled by Texas State.
+Any person may distribute literature outdoors on grounds owned or controlled by Texas State with the exception of literature that contains a commercial message.
 For commercial messages, please see UPPS No. 07.04.03, Solicitation on Campus.
 For employment messages, see Section 03.04.

 Permissible distribution of literature must be conducted in a manner that will not: